mshernandez5/coinaccount/README.md

 # <img src="logo.svg" alt="CoinAccount Logo" height="75px">

 ## What is CoinAccount?
-CoinAccount forms a layer over the standard core wallet allowing you to create accounts, each holding shares of unspent outputs.
+CoinAccount forms a layer of abstraction over a core wallet that allows you to easily manage accounts with the ability to deposit, withdraw, and transfer funds internally.
+This allows you to quickly create services such as tip bots without worrying about managing the underlying wallet.

-This project grew out of an attempt to bring Vertcoin to Minecraft through a server plugin named Vertconomy (reflected in shared git history of these projects) which quickly resulted in a plugin that was more complicated and took on more responsibility than one should.
+This project grew out of an attempt to bring Vertcoin to Minecraft through a server plugin named Vertconomy (reflected in shared git history of these projects).
+The plugin quickly took on more responsibility than one should, leading to a separation of responsibilities.
 The responsibilities once held by the plugin alone were split between CoinAccount and a new [Vertconomy-MC](https://github.com/mshernandez5/vertconomy-mc) plugin which relies on CoinAccount for wallet and account management.

-## How does it work?
-When an account receives a deposit to their address they will initially own the entire portion of the newly created UTXO.
-Rather than treating account balances as a promise for withdrawals of equal value, CoinAccount binds balances to specific outputs with defined owners.
-In this case, the deposited UTXO is accessible only by the depositing account and will not be spent or otherwise used by CoinAccount unless the account takes additional actions.

-If the account chooses to transfer a portion of their balance to another account - without fees since all accounts use the same underlying wallet - then a portion of their deposited UTXO will be allocated to the receiving account.
-Both accounts now have shares in the deposit and either can now transfer or withdraw their shares.

-In cases where an unspent output is distributed among multiple accounts and one of the accounts wishes to withdraw a portion of their share, CoinAccount will receive the change output and internally distribute it according to the remaining shares of the now spent output.
-It takes one confirmation before the change is accepted and other accounts are allowed to withdraw their remaining shares.
-Accounts may transfer balances internally between each other at all times, including during pending withdrawals.

 ## How can programs interact with it?
 CoinAccount defines its API in language-neutral [protocol buffers](https://developers.google.com/protocol-buffers).
 Since the project uses [gRPC](https://grpc.io/) for communication, you can compile client stubs to interact with CoinAccount in the language of your choice.